North American hunting technologies: Distribution

-Archaic-Indian Period
+Archaic-Native Period

-Production rate of weapons
+Production Rate of Weapons

-Many improvements in technology came about through the Archaic Indians' increase in social connection.
+Many improvements in technology came about through the Archaic Native's increase in social connection.
 This had many advantages in technology, economics and society.
-The more constant interaction between groups of Archaic Indians gave opportunity to trade many things with each other.
-Tools, weapons, strategies, techniques and ideas were all exchanged more frequently and with a wider range of people than the Paleo-Indians.
+The more constant interaction between groups of Archaic Natives gave opportunity to trade many things with each other.
+Tools, weapons, strategies, techniques and ideas were all exchanged more frequently and with a wider range of people than the Paleo-Natives.
 Obviously, this universally improved the living condition of everyone involved and sped the advancement throughout the Early, Middle and Late Archaic age.
 This speed in technological advancement increased steadily beginning with a slow progression in the Early Archaic age, and ending much more quickly with the immense change from solitary hunting in the Late Archaic age.
 Projectile technology greatly drew hunters of almost all game together to exchange techniques and technology.
 This increased interaction not only provided opportunity to learn or teach practices, but to also band together and hunt as a team.
-This, along with technology and environmental opportunity, helped define the trend of the Archaic Indian's integration, practices and social interaction as opposed to solitary hunting.
+This, along with technology and environmental opportunity, helped define the trend of the Archaic Native's integration, practices and social interaction as opposed to solitary hunting.
+The production of weapons in California increased during the Archaic-Native Period as a result of an increase in social interaction and technology exchange between groups.
+The more frequent interaction led to the development of specialized hunting techniques and tools, including harpoons, spears, and nets.
+The exchange of ideas and technologies also fueled the gradual increase in technological advancement throughout the region, leading to the adoption of advanced hunting strategies for marine mammals.

-Use of natural resources
+Use of Natural Resources

-One of the distinctions the Archaic Indians had from their predecessors were the characteristics of more complex weaponry.
+One of the distinctions the Archaic Natives had from their predecessors were the characteristics of more complex weaponry.
 Expendable, smaller projectiles were favored over the larger melee weapons.
 There were many fuels for change outside of the obvious advantages over this type of weapon in use though; the environment being one, if not the only factor.
 The newer availability of resources in the post-glacial age not only changed the abundance of weapons, but also the type.
-Being less concerned with the availability of local weapon materials, the Archaic Indians favored cheap, fast and easy weapons.
-This meant, for most Archaic Indians, projectiles.
+Being less concerned with the availability of local weapon materials, the Archaic Natives favored cheap, fast and easy weapons.
+This meant, for most Archaic Natives, projectiles.
+Coastal foraging was an important part of life for Archaic Native Americans on California's Channel Islands.
+They harvested plant resources from the coastal environment, including kelp, seaweed, berries and seeds.
+They also collected birds' eggs and hunted small game such as squirrels and rabbits.
+The Natives also fashioned tools and weapons from local materials such as flint, obsidian, and bone.
+Other uses of natural resources include fibers from various plants to weave fishing lines.
+Plants such as yucca, nettle, Indian hemp, and milkweed are harvested and prepared to create different fishing lines.